pirsch-analytics/docs/content/dashboard/overview.md

 ## Panels

-Below the menu, you can find the panels showing different statistics.
+Below the menu, you will find the panels showing different statistics.
+Some of the panels can be opened to show detailed statistics.
+To do that, click on the expand icon in the top right corner of the panel.

 ![Visitors](/dashboard/visitors.png)